-Members of the Administrators group have full access to all non-administrator owned objects within M6 even when owners deny access to all other accounts.
+Members of the Administrators group have full access to all non-administrator owned objects within the meshIQ Platform, even when owners deny access to all other accounts.
 Objects owned by members of the Administrator group follow standard access control procedures based on the object permission settings.
 By default, the following operations are reserved for members of the Administrators group only: